 Lately I’ve been reflecting on a recent editorial by historian and best-selling author Yuval Noah Harari, who argues that free will is an illusion and human beings are now more “hackable” than they ever have been before.
-In light of these realities, he says, we must defend as well as rethink the liberal institutions of democracy—and religion has no place in this process. (“I don’t know where the answers will come from, but they are definitely not coming from a collection of stories written thousands of years ago.”)
+In light of these realities, he says, we must defend as well as rethink the liberal institutions of democracy—and religion has no place in this process.

 A bit of context: protagonist Randy Waterhouse and his love interest Amy Shaftoe are on their way to a town where Randy once lived with his ex-girlfriend Charlene.
 Their purpose is to gather up some of Randy’s old belongings.
 Upon arrival, however, Randy finds that a number of his former acquaintances in the area are disdainful, judgmental, or outright hostile towards him because they believe he treated his ex-girlfriend poorly.
 The only locals who show him any kindness are Scott and Laura, both of whom (much to the reader’s amusement) are characterized as closet Christians in a highly liberal academic environment.
 Here’s the passage: